donations of legal entities

 2022* 248.175 15.301 6.17

 Between the years 2006 and 2015, the number of donations made by the taxpayers has declined.
 The percentage of taxpayers who claimed tax relief has declined from 11.19% in 2006 to 6.38% in 2015.
 In the next four years, the number started to slowly rise, but the peak was not reached.
 In 2020 the percentage of taxpayers who claimed tax relief declined to 5.34%.
-In 2021 and 2022 the percentage has risen and reached 6.17 % in the year 2022.
+From 2021 to 2023, the percentage increased again, reaching 6.54% in 2023, before falling back to 5.92% in 2024.

 Additional tax relief for donations made for cultural and sporting purposes and for protection against natural disasters (up to 0.2 % of revenue)